logdog/YouTube/README.md

 pip install numpy scipy matplotlib moviepy
 ```

 11. Open Jupyter Notebook file in VSCode.
-For example, open `Simple Pendulum/animate_simple_pendulum.ipynb`.
+For example, open `Lagrangian Mechanics in Python/Simple Pendulum/animate_simple_pendulum.ipynb`.
 Select In the top right corner, be sure to select the `.venv` kernel.
-A popup may appear asking you to install ipykernal package.
+A popup may appear asking you to install ipykernel package.
 Hit Install and wait a few moments for this install to finish.

 12. Run the notebook.
 Click the "Run All" button in the top left corner.
 The entire script should run and produce `.mp4` files when complete.